-In February 2008, a fifth event, called the Roving Race, was added to the RacingThePlanet calendar.
-This event, of similar format, moved to a different location each year.
-The first edition, titled RacingThePlanet: Vietnam, was organized among the rice terraces of Sapa in northwest Vietnam.
-RacingThePlanet: Namibia 2009 then routed competitors along the Fish River Canyon and Skeleton Coast of Namibia in Southern Africa.
-RacingThePlanet: Australia 2010 took place in The Outback, while RacingThePlanet: Nepal 2011 traversed the foothills of the Himalayas, and RacingThePlanet: Jordan 2012 covered the Wadi Rum desert with a finish in the ancient city of Petra.
-The next Roving Race was held in Iceland in 2013, followed by Madagascar in 2014.
-The eight Roving Race is scheduled for Ecuador in 2015.
+In February 2008, a fifth event, called the Roving Race, was added to the 4 Deserts calendar.
+This event, of similar format, moved to a new country each year while highlighting the natural and cultural features of each location.
+The first Roving Race, titled RacingThePlanet: Vietnam, routed competitors through the rice terraces of Sapa in northwest Vietnam.
+RacingThePlanet: Namibia 2009 then skirted Fish River Canyon and Skeleton Coast of Namibia.
+Then came races in Australia (2010), Nepal (2011), Jordan (2012), Iceland (2013) and Madagascar (2014).
+The eighth Roving Race is scheduled for Ecuador in 2015.

-Central to RacingThePlanet is its ethos to supportlocal medical and education charities.
-RacingThePlanet has worked closely with the Y.L.
+Central to the 4 Deserts Race Series is its ethos to supportlocal medical and education charities.
+The 4 Deserts has worked closely with the Y.L.
 Yang Education Foundation and Operation Smile in countries around the world raising more than US$750,000.
-Other charities supported include the Royal Flying Doctors in Australia, the Society for the Promotion of Hospice Care in Hong Kong, the Child Welfare Scheme in Nepal and the Ocean Voyages Institute in Antarctica, to name a few.
-In addition, RacingThePlanet has raised money to support persons affected by natural disasters which have occurred in countries where its events are held, including major earthquakes in China and Chile.
-RacingThePlanet also encourages its competitors to raise money for charities through its events -- millions of U.S. dollars have been raised through RacingThePlanet competitors.
+Other charities supported through the races include Royal Flying Doctors in Australia, Society for the Promotion of Hospice Care in Hong Kong, Child Welfare Scheme in Nepal, Ocean Voyages Institute in Antarctica, and Fundacion Amigos de Jesus in Chile.
+The 4 Deserts has also raised money to support persons affected by natural disasters that have occurred in countries where events are held, including major earthquakes in China and Chile.
+Finally, the 4 Deserts encourages and supports competitors in their own fundraising efforts for charities personal to them -- millions of U.S. dollars have been raised by 4 Deserts competitors through its events.

-Still headquartered in Hong Kong with a regional office in the United Kingdom, RacingThePlanet has a worldwide presence through its 13 representative offices in Brazil, Chile, China, Denmark, France, Germany, Italy, India, Japan, Korea, South Africa, Spain and Taiwan.
+Still headquartered in Hong Kong with a regional office in the United Kingdom, the 4 Deserts has a worldwide presence through representative offices in Argentina, Brazil, China, Denmark, Germany, Italy, Japan, Korea, South Africa and Spain.

-Aside from the core activity of organizing the endurance footraces, RacingThePlanet has also created The Outdoor Store which sells high end outdoor gear, clothing and food through warehouses in Hong Kong and the United Kingdom.
-The Outdoor Store, available in English, Spanish, Italian, Traditional Chinese and Simplified Chinese, is now Asia's largest online store for high-end outdoor gear, clothing and food.
+The 4 Deserts enjoys a close partnership with the RacingThePlanet Store, which sells high end outdoor gear, clothing and food through warehouses in Hong Kong and the United Kingdom.
+The RacingThePlanet Store, available in English, Spanish, Italian, Traditional Chinese and Simplified Chinese, is now Asia's largest online store for high-end outdoor gear, clothing and food.